KhAlotaibi/Disaster-Response-Pipelines/README.md

 # Disaster Response Pipeline Project

+### Summary
+This project is part of Udacity's Data Science Nanodegree, the project includes the ETL process and the usage of Machine Learning Pipeline, and a web app to show the classification results.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.